Last updated December 2020

 Handles: D3 has the traditional All-Clad handles, which are hated nearly universally among cookware enthusiasts:

 All-Clad upgraded the D5 handle to combat some of the issues people had.
-The D5 handle is longer, slightly wider, and has a finger stop on the bottom to aid with stabilizing.
-However, the differences really aren't all that noticeable, as you can see here from this D5 skillet handle closeup:
+The D5 handle is longer, slightly wider, and has a finger/thumb stop on the bottom to aid with stabilizing.
+However, the differences really aren't all that noticeable, as you can see from this D5 skillet handle closeup:

 The heavier handles on the D5 look nice, but none of our testers noticed much of a difference in handling.
+If you have very large hands, the bigger handle may be an improvement.

 On the other hand, D5's somewhat improved handle design may make up for its weight, especially if you have large hands.
-Though in testing, we didn't notice an improvement in handling.

 D3 Vs. D5: Induction Compatibility